nextflow-io/nextflow/docs/google.rst

 Nextflow looks for this file using the ``GOOGLE_APPLICATION_CREDENTIALS`` variable that has to be defined in the launching environment.

-If you don't have it, download the credentials file from the Google Cloud Console following this steps:
+If you don't have it, download the credentials file from the Google Cloud Console following these steps:

 * Open the `Google Cloud Console <https://console.cloud.google.com>`_
 * Go to APIs & Services → Credentials